This post was updated on February 10, 2022.

-But if you have the temperament for it and want high volume, you’ll likely wind up working with large nationwide asset management companies or special servicers like Homepath.com or Ocwen.com.
+If you have the temperament for it and want high volume, you’ll likely wind up working with large nationwide asset management companies or special servicers like homepath.fanniemae.com or ocwen.com.
 Here’s what you should know before working with foreclosures.

 1. Your client is an asset manager